 - Mix the condensed milk and Biscoff spread together until smooth and well combined

 - Add the double cream and whisk using an electric mixer until the mixture thickens, this take a few minutes.
 Be careful not to over whisk as the mixture could split.
-You are looking for a thick but pourable consistency
+You are looking for a thick but pourable consistency.
+Or you can whisk up the double cream separately and fold it into the biscoff and condensed mixture

 - Pour the mixture into a 2.5 litre tub, if you like, sprinkle some broken up Lotus biscoff biscuits on top